ABOUT THE PROGRAMME

 As preparatory work for the summer school the student will be asked to carry out thorough research of the field of communications by non-profit organisations, and produce a bespoke in-depth design and communications analysis and strategy for the organisation they’ve been paired with.

-We will arrange a video-call consultation with you between 5 and 10 June 2024.
+We will arrange a video-call consultation with you between 28 May and 4 June 2025.

 STAGE 4